pulumi/docs/content/blog/crossguard-2-0/index.md

 And lastly, the feature I am most excited to share with you all is Configurable Policy Packs.
 Using configuration, you can author Policy Packs that are reusable and flexible for your organization's various needs.

 For example, you may have a policy that restricts the allowed EC2 instance types.
-This set of instance may vary between your non-production stack and production stacks.
+This set of instances may vary between your non-production stack and production stacks.

 ```typescript
 new PolicyPack("aws-policies", {